Midnight Oil: 2020: The Makarrata Project and "Gadigal Land"

-2021–present: Resist and final tour
+2021–2022: Resist and final tour

 On 18 May 2021, Midnight Oil announced on Twitter that their thirteenth album, with the working title Show of Hands, was scheduled for release during their performance at the 2021 Byron Bay Bluesfest.
 As the event was cancelled in mid-August and the majority of lineup was confirmed for the 2022 edition (set to 14 April), the band's plans to release the album remained undefined for some six months.

 On 28 October 2021, the band released on YouTube a video for their first single from the album, "Rising Seas".
 They announced the single on Twitter: "The uncompromising song, released on the eve of [the United Nations Climate Change Conference] (COP26), adds the band's unique voice to billions of others around the world seeking a safe, habitable, and fair future for our planet."
 The band featured no bassist in the video, leaving only a bass guitar in a stand in the background beside the drums as a tribute to Hillman.

 On 26 November 2021, the band officially announced the album Resist, which was released 18 February 2022.
 With the announcement of the album came the release of national Australian tour dates for 2022, which the band confirmed would be their last, while simultaneously confirming that the band will continue to make music together in the future.
 Resist: The Final Tour concluded on 3 October 2022 at the Hordern Pavilion in Sydney with a 40-song, three-and-a-half-hour set from the band.

 2024 saw the release of Paul Clarke's documentary on the band Midnight Oil: The Hardest Line.

+On 20 January 2026, it was revealed that Hirst had died at the age of 70.